Search, browse, and resume your Claude Code, Codex CLI, GitHub Copilot CLI, OpenCode, and Pi sessions, plus MCP server to remember past context.

 - generate_session_anchor - Generate a unique phrase to tag your session for later retrieval

-All tools support a provider parameter to filter by claude or codex.
+All tools support a provider parameter to filter by claude, codex, copilot, opencode, or pi.
 The MCP server provides read-only access to your session database.
 Your conversations stay local.

 Configuration